assarbad/ntobjx/README.rst

 State of affairs and compatibility
 ----------------------------------
-With the exception of the object-specific properties (e.g. mutant-specific, semaphore-specific etc, the utility already duplicates the functionality of WinObj_.
-It even extends on it by allowing you to export a text or XML representation (both using Unicode) of the object manager namespace.
+The utility already duplicates the functionality of WinObj_ and surpasses it.
+It allows you to export a text or XML representation (both using Unicode) of the object manager namespace.

 The utility should work on Windows 2000 and newer.
 Windows NT 4.0 and older are explicitly **unsupported** (although the source can probably be adapted to run